Harrisburg High School (Arkansas): Academic performance

 For the 2011–2012 school year, Weiner High School had higher high school level (grades 9–12) end-of-course examination scores in three of four subjects in most levels, except for grade 11, compared to Harrisburg High; Weiner High's grade 11 literacy scores were against that pattern.

 Harrisburg High won the following "most improved" categories in the 2012 University of Arkansas Office of Educational Policy (OEP) awards for end of course examinations in grade 11 literacy: Top Five most improved high schools in Northeast Arkansas and Top 20 Most Improved High School.
 In addition, the OEP placed Harrisburg High as No. 2 on that year's list of schools with a low socioeconomic student body that performed strongly in the end of course algebra examinations.

 Athletics

 The Harrisburg High School mascot and athletic emblem is the Hornet with black and orange as the school colors.

 The Harrisburg Hornets compete in interscholastic activities within the 3A Classification via the 3A Region 3 Conference, as administered by the Arkansas Activities Association.
 The Hornets participate in American football, volleyball, bowling (boys/girls), golf (boys/girls), basketball (boys/girls), cheerleading, baseball, softball, tennis (boys/girls) and track and field (boys/girls).

 The Harrisburg Lady Hornets volleyball teams have been one of the state's most successful with four state championships (1991, 1993, 1995, 1996).

 In 2009, the Harrisburg cheer squad captured the 3A state championship in competitive cheer.

+In 2022, Harrisburg cheer team won the grand championship at the 2022 Class "AA" State Cheer and Dance Competitions with 290 points, the event was held at the Watertown Civic Arena.